-Marney writes for Seacoast Church in Charleston, South Carolina, and Scientific Research Corporation, and formerly worked in international relief and development for several years.
+Marney writes for Seacoast Church in Charleston, South Carolina, and formerly worked in international relief and development for several years.
 She authored a field manual on humanitarian operations, commissioned by the U.S. Central Intelligence Agency.
 She also served as the principal writer for The A21 Campaign – U.S. East Coast office that combats human trafficking.
 During that time, she created the Poetry for Their Freedom contest judged by the South Carolina poet laureate, Marjory Wentworth, to help spread awareness in the literary community about human trafficking.

 Marney has traveled to 33 countries and intends to visit many more, gathering stories and ideas as she goes.

 I went on Semester at Sea, an around-the-world voyage where you learn from great professors in a classroom like no other.